Department of Culture, Media, and Performance

 - Quality Circle Grant Reviewer Certification, PASSHE Level, September 2009

 - with Robert Stakeley.
-Digital Storytelling and Public History.
-Routledge Press, expected
+Digital Storytelling and Public History: A Guidebook for Educators.
+Routledge Press, December 2020.

 - The Optimistic Addict: Recovering from Binge Eating Disorder.
 MSI Press, 2016.